oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Hashing Disclosures {#hashing_disclosures}

-For embedding references to the Disclosures in the SD-JWT, each Disclosure is hashed using the hash algorithm specified in the `_sd_alg` claim described in (#hash_function_claim).
+For embedding references to the Disclosures in the SD-JWT, each Disclosure is hashed using the hash algorithm specified in the `_sd_alg` claim described in (#hash_function_claim), or SHA-256 if no algorithm is specified.
 The resulting digest is then included in the SD-JWT payload instead of the original claim value, as described next.

 The digest MUST be taken over the US-ASCII bytes of the base64url-encoded value that is the Disclosure.
 This follows the convention in JWS [@!RFC7515] and JWE [@RFC7516].
 The bytes of the digest MUST then be base64url-encoded.